mks-cipher/myrepository1-sh/README.md

 #test-script1.py
-#This script return the unique values from a given list as input
+#This python script return the unique values from a given list as input